Religious Studies Program Requirements

 Departmental offerings include courses which:

-- center on the historical development of religious ideas, movements, and institutions;
+- Center on the historical development of religious ideas, movements, and institutions

-- center on analysis of religious thought and behavior;
+- Center on analysis of religious thought and behavior

-- examine primary religious texts and literature
+- Examine primary religious texts and literature

-- explore the role of religion in society.
+- Explore the role of religion in society

-Many students combine a religious studies program with other fields such as history, gerontology, communications, business, education, psychology, political science, philosophy, literature, sociology, anthropology, languages, or international studies.
+You may also combine a religious studies program with other fields such as history, gerontology, communications, business, education, psychology, political science, philosophy, literature, sociology, anthropology, languages, or international studies.

 Major in Religious Studies

 As a Religious Studies major, you'll choose 10 courses in consultation with a departmental faculty advisor for a total of 30 credits.
 Four of the courses must be at the 300 level or higher, including REST496—Independent Study.
 Six of the courses must be completed in one of the concentrations listed above.

 A minor in Religious Studies requires 18 credit hours in one of the concentrations listed above.